rmb122/rogue_mysql_server/README_EN.md

 # The server will try to read `/etc/hosts` instead of the file in `file_list`.

 max_file_size: 0
-# Max size of the reading file (unit is bytes).
+# Max size of the reading file (unit in bytes).
 Any content in the file that exceeds this size limit will be discarded.
 # If the size is less than or equal to zero, meaning no limit on size.

 auth: false